adityaahuja7/Assembler-Simulator/README.md

 # CO-assingment
-CO assignment (Aditya Ahuja, Vedant Gupta, Keshav Rajput)
+CO assignment

+Group Members:

+Aditya Ahuja (2020275)
+Keshav Rajput (2020308)
+Vedant Gupta (2020261)

+The project consists of a simple-assembler and simple-simulator to run assembly language programs.